marthadais/studyForwardCNN/README.md

 ----------------------------------------------
 # Study of CNN process

 This source codes are used to execute the forward process of Convolutional Neural Networks (CNN) for images input.
 Such source code was written in the C++ Language, in which can be running in sequential or in parallel.
 In addition, a source code of Multilayer Perceptron (MLP) was developed in R language to study the impact of dropout and regularization terms during the learning process.
+The CNN code provide the features in image format obtained by each layer in CNN, considering random or trained weights.

 ## Information about directories